RENCI-NRIG/x-cite/theme2/SF100/linux-commandline-scripting.md

 Hello world!
 ```

-Bash provides some useful constructs such as loops and functions.

 Remember that `$PATH` environment variable contains a list of
 directory names separated by `:` character, and when you run a
-program,
+program, the shell looks in these directories to find the program.

+Your current directory (represented by `.`) is not in `$PATH`, and it
+is for a good reason: you do not want to accidentally run any
+undesirable programs.
+That why you run the script with `./hello.sh`:
+it tells shell to find the script in the current directory.

+Bash provides some useful constructs such as loops and functions.

 - loops
 - functions